-Superficial Fungal Infections of Skin, Nail, and Hair
+Superficial Fungal Infections (Skin, Nail, Hair, Mucous Membranes)

 Superficial fungal infections may be caused by both yeast and mold forms of fungi.
-Skin is normally populated with a mixture of microorganisms called normal flora.
+Skin is normally populated with a mixture of microbes called normal flora.
 Most of the time, normal flora do not cause illness and do not stimulate the immune system.
-If there is a break in the skin or if the immune system becomes compromised, then any of the microorganisms present can cause a wound or skin infection.
-If there is a shift in the balance of the microorganisms, such as a decrease in bacteria and an increase in the growth of fungi (sometimes seen with the use of broad-spectrum antibiotics), then the person may experience a fungal infection associated with the imbalance.
+If there is a break in the skin or if the immune system becomes weakened, then any of the microbes present can cause a wound or skin infection.
+If there is a shift in the balance of the microbes, such as a decrease in bacteria and an increase in the growth of fungi (sometimes seen with the use of broad-spectrum antibiotics), then the person may experience a fungal infection associated with the imbalance.

 Candidiasis is a common yeast infection that is due primarily to the overgrowth of Candida albicans and other species of Candida, which are part of the normal flora.
 In the mouth, candidiasis causes redness and white patches and is called "thrush."
 In babies, candida infections can cause diaper rash.
 In women, they can cause genital itching and vaginal discharge that is referred to as a "yeast infection."
 According to the Centers for Disease Control and Prevention (CDC), almost 75% of women will have at least one yeast infection in their lifetime.
-Candidiasis can also cause a variety of other infections, including nail infections, and can become systemic – especially in those who are immunocompromised.
-It is currently the fourth most common cause of hospital-acquired septicemia in the United States.
+Men can also get genital yeast infections, although this is rare.
+Candidiasis can cause a variety of other infections, including nail infections, and it can become systemic, especially in those who have a weakened immune system.
+(Read about Systemic Infections).

 - Athlete's foot (tinea pedis) is found between the toes and sometimes covers the bottom of the foot.

 - Jock itch (tinea cruris) may extend from the groin to the inner thigh.

 - Scalp and hair infection (tinea capitis) affects hair shaft, primarily in children.